The Fungal Kingdom

 ecology, biology, natural history, education, and environmental studies.

-$550 in fall for overnight field trips & required lab fee, $100 in winter for required lab fee
+$550 in fall for overnight field trips & required lab fee, $150 in winter for required lab fee and supplies

 Up to 32 credits of upper-division science may be earned by students who successfully meet all the program learning objectives.